awslabs/iot-application/userguide/README.md

 ## User Login

-1. On your browser, enter the IoT Application URL.
+1. On your browser, enter the application URL.
     ![app-sign-in-screen](./imgs/app-sign-in-screen.png)
 1. Input your user **name** and **password** and click the **Sign in** button.
-1. You will be routed to the IoT Application home page.
+1. You will be routed to the application home page.

 ## Create Dashboards